Sabarimala Sastha Temple: History, Rituals, and Spiritual Significance

 By Rail - Kottayam, Thiruvalla and Chengannur are the nearest railway stations to Sabarimala Sastha Temple which are about 90 Km away.
 Pilgrims who are coming from places outside Kerala, like Delhi, Mumbai, Mangalore, Bangalore, Coimbatore, and Hyderabad, can disembark at Kottayam, Thiruvalla or Chengannur Railway Station for easy access to Sabarimala temple.

-By Bus - Majority of pilgrims to Sabarimala arrive by road.
+By Bus - The majority of pilgrims to Sabarimala arrive by road.
 Pilgrims coming from Alleppey can reach Sabarimala by road through the Chanaganassery-Erumeli route.
 They can also proceed through Thiruvalla, Kozhencherry and Pathanamthitta, which is about 125 Km by road to reach Sabarimala.